raceintospace/raceintospace/doc/manual/manual.md

 If one of your flights is riskier than you were prepared for, you also have the option to **downgrade** it to a simpler mission type.
 This can be handy if, say, you had a Suborbital planned for last turn but the mission never flew—your Orbital this turn would suffer a milestone penalty from having skipped the Suborbital.
 So instead you can downgrade it to a Suborbital and avoid the penalty.
 There may be several options for a downgrade; for instance, an Orbital EVA Duration could be downgraded to Orbital EVA, Orbital Duration, Orbital, or Suborbital.
 Once you choose a mission type and press the Assign button, however, you cannot change your mind.
 You could go back and downgrade some more (say you downgraded from Orbital Duration EVA to Orbital EVA—you could downgrade further to an Orbital), but you cannot go back to the original mission without scrubbing and rescheduling.

-New to RIS 2.0, you can also downgrade the duration level of a mission: so if you schedule a Duration C one turn and a D the next, and the first mission doesn't accomplish Duration C, you can then downgrade the D to a C.  That way you don't have to choose between taking a big risk or canceling and rescheduling for next turn.
+New to RIS 2.0, you can also downgrade the *duration level* of a mission: so if you schedule a Duration C one turn and a D the next, and the first mission doesn't succeed, you can then downgrade the D to a C.  That way you don't have to choose between taking a big risk or canceling and rescheduling for next turn.

 The Requirement Penalties figure shows the total of any penalties against the mission for skipping milestone steps or duration steps, or for being the first of this type of mission you've flown.
-For a lunar landing it will also show any penalties on the LM steps due to lack of LM Points.
 Clicking on the image of the launch pad on the left will open a pop-up window that breaks down those penalties, just like the safety risk button in Future Missions.

 ### Arlington Cemetery / Kremlin Wall

-Your brave heroes who die while part of your space program (whether in the line of duty or from a random accident) will be laid to rest here.
+Your brave heroes who die while in your space program (whether in the line of duty or from a random accident) will be laid to rest here.

 ### The Flagpole